ueno-llc/react-native-starter/README.md

 Close Android Studio

-### Running on Android device
+### Running on Android device or emulator

 Plug your phone in to USB port.
+(Skip if emulator)

 ```bash
 adb devices